jonatan1609/BitFieldArray/README.md

 ```
 0 is the first time we access the array, we don't need to shift it.

-And then we shift is 3 bits since the last one was 3 bits.
+And then we shift it 3 bits since the last one was 3 bits.

 And then we shift it 10 bits since the latter ones were 3+7 bits, and so on.